Jortboy3000/hyprland-setup/README.md

-# Ultimate Hyprland Rice Setup
+# Beginner Friendly Hyprland Basic Setup

 **Transform your boring Arch Linux into a floating terminal paradise**